 - Provide global aerial hotel cruising services.

-These objectives were published by the potential operator and in various articles, calling the aerial crane version a SkyLifter.
-However, it’s called the LS-L150 here to avoid confusion as just one of several derived Luffship designs undertaken.
-New business arrangements now are desired to enable development of the progressive series and goals for their future service.
+These objectives were published by SkyLifter and in various articles, also calling the aerial-crane a SkyLifter.
+However, it’s designated LS-L150 here to avoid confusion.
+Business arrangements now are needed for development of the progressive series leading to it.

-For an introduction to Luffships designed for the potential operator, see the briefing document (available from contact).
-Our founder owns the technical IP (Intellectual Property) for these LTA aircraft and associated design rights for their development/production.
+For an introduction to the LTA-aircraft designed for SkyLifter, see the briefing document (available from contact).
+Our founder owns the technical IP (Intellectual Property) for them and the associated design rights for their development.

-Design of derived lenticular type Luffships intended to enable a progressive development approach (minimising risk) thus were undertaken, as follows:
+Design of derived lenticular type aerostats and airships under a progressive development approach thus were undertaken, as follows:

-- Nursery Balloons: LS-LT30NG, as a demonstrator for natural gas storage and handling
+- Nursery Balloons: LS-LT30NG, for natural gas storage and handling

-- Natural gas transportation Luffships: LS-L30NG, as a demonstrator
+- Natural gas transportation Airships: LS-L30NG, as a demonstrator

-- Commuter Category Luffships: LS-L50, as an aerial crane for up to 5 tonne payloads
+- Commuter Category Airships: LS-L50, as an aerial-crane for up to 5 tonne payloads

-- Medium-sized Transport Category Luffships: LS-L100, as an aerial crane for up to 50 tonne payloads
+- Medium-sized Transport Category Airships: LS-L100, as an aerial-crane for up to 50 tonne payloads

-- Large Transport Category Luffships: LS-L150, as an aerial crane for up to 150 tonne payloads – a long term goal
+- Large Transport Category Airships: LS-L150, as an aerial-crane for up to 150 tonne payloads – a long term goal

 - ‘Load exchange’ is the procedure to replace payload weight with ballast or vice versa, to maintain constant airborne weight (necessary to counter buoyancy) when picking payloads up or setting them down.
-For documents addressing load exchange, see the paper (Load Exchange – An explanation and things to consider for LTA aircraft) and/or dissertation (Buoyancy and Load Exchange for Heavy Lift Airships) available from contact.
+For documents addressing load exchange, see the paper (Load Exchange – An explanation and things to consider for LTA aircraft) and/or the dissertation (Buoyancy and Load Exchange for Heavy Lift Airships), both available from contact.